 MIRI ARIE, PHD

-n 2012, Dr. Arie moved to Rochester, NY.
-In addition to her private practice, Dr. Arie served as an inclusion consultant to the JCC pre-school and became the mental health consultant for the after school program and the summer day-camp.
+In 2012, Dr. Arie moved to Rochester, NY.
+In addition to her private practice, Dr. Arie served as an inclusion consultant to the JCC preschool and became the mental health consultant for the after-school program and the summer day camp.
 Understanding the expectations and the limitations of educational and recreational settings in which children function is important to me.
 It allows me to tailor interventions that would be applicable and relevant to settings outside the office and home.
+During these years Dr. Arie expanded further her interest and training in understanding and working with individuals from an Attachment-based approach and Trauma-informed therapy perspective.

-Dr. Arie moved to Bellevue, WA in the summer of 2019.
-She is excited to continue her work withing the Pacific Northwest community.
+Dr. Arie moved to Bellevue, WA in the summer of 2019 and is proud to be part of the PNW community.